honcyeung/Extract-Crypto-White-Paper-Information-with-LLM/README.md

 - Orchestration Target: Azure Data Factory (ADF)
 - Storage Target: NoSQL Databases (e.g., Azure Cosmos DB, MongoDB)

-## Architecture & Workflow
+## Proposed ADF Pipeline Integration

 This project is designed as a local data processing stage that produces artifacts ready for a cloud-based ETL pipeline.

-### Local Workflow
-1. Ingestion: PDF whitepapers are placed in a designated input directory.
-2. Execution: A Python script is run via the command line, specifying the input directory and the output file path.
-3. Processing:
-   - The script reads and extracts raw text from each PDF.
-   - The text is split into manageable chunks for the LLM.
-   - LangChain, powered by an LLM, extracts structured information from the chunks based on a predefined Pydantic schema.
-   - Data from multiple chunks is intelligently merged into a single, consolidated record for each document.
-4. Output: The notebook writes the final, structured data to a .json file, where each line represents a processed document.

-## Proposed ADF Pipeline Integration

 The output of this script is designed to be seamlessly picked up by an orchestrator like ADF.

 ### Pipeline Diagram:
 ```text